-This Is What Happens When Massey Thinks THEY Own Your Dog & Can Do With Him As They Please (You Just Pay the Invoice) At This Appalling, Unaccountable Veterinary House of Horrors
+This Is What Happens When Massey Thinks THEY Own Your Dog & Can Do With Him As They Please (You Just Pay the Invoice) At This Appalling, Unaccountable Veterinary House of Horrors (LATEST PROOF OF 'LAB RAT' TREATMENT HERE)

-When I left Harry just 15 hours earlier - for a 24-hour rehydration protocol - he looked like a completely normal dog . . . and this Is what Massey's >500% unauthorised, contraindicated, convenience-sedation overdosing did to this poor little dehydrated, renally-impaired baby.
-Then this House of Veterinary Horrors and its students poked, prodded and filmed the Impacts for training materials instead of trying to save him.
+When I left Harry just 15 hours earlier - for a 24-hour rehydration protocol - he looked like a completely normal dog . . . and this Is what Massey's repeated 750% unauthorised, contraindicated, convenience-sedation overdosings did to this poor little dehydrated, renally-impaired baby.

 Had I known the truth of what had happened to him that night and morning in Massey's "Intensive Care" ward, I would have been gotten him the hell out of there as fast as I could go, to the nearest real vet, who might have still been able to save him.
 But Massey, and its ICU and teaching staff needed him dead . . . to hide the evidence of their catastrophic, multiple malpractices (and also to hide what you will learn below).

 Pet parents: You MUST demand your pet's clinical notes and learn to read them.
 If you don't, you are failing your pets, most especially if they are ever referred to Massey University's Companion Animal "Hospital" or any other veterinary teaching facility.
-I found - hidden on Page 15 of Massey's own notes - the evidence that a decision had been made at 8.38am (the morning after his admission for a simple rehydration procedure) that Harry's status in this "Hospital" was to be converted from "patient" to "student test subject" "IV Fluids - 15ml/hr, Started at 12:00am 01/12/2025 . . . keeps tangling.
+I found - hidden on Page 15 of Massey's own notes - the evidence that a decision had been made at 8.38am (the morning after his admission for a simple rehydration procedure) that Harry's status in this "Hospital" was to be converted from "patient" to "student test subject": "IV Fluids - 15ml/hr, Started at 12:00am 01/12/2025 . . . keeps tangling.
 Stopped at 8:38am 01/12/2025."

 Incomprehensible?
 Actually, no. Disconnecting Harry from what by then were actual life-essential fluids achieved two objectives for the Massey staff: